kwakwaversal/vimfiles/README.md

 git clone --recursive https://github.com/kwakwaversal/vimfiles.git ~/.vim
 ```

-Set up a symbolic link to this repository's `vimrc` file.
+Set up a symbolic link to this repository's `vimrc` file if using an older
+version of vim.
+(Newer versions pick up the existence of the `.vim` folder and
+contained `vimrc` file.)

 ```bash
 ln -s ~/.vim/vimrc ~/.vimrc